cmu-delphi/covidcast-indicators/_template_python/INDICATOR_DEV_GUIDE.md

 * Specific math showing how signals are calculated, if unusual or complex or you like equations
 * How smoothing is done, if any
 * Known limitations of the data source and the final signals
-* Missingness characteristics, especially if the data is missing with a pattern (on weekends, etc)
+* Missingness characteristics, especially if the data is missing with a pattern (on weekends, specific states, etc)
 * Lag and revision characteristics
 * Licensing information